During its 2015 session, the Maryland General Assembly codified the Maryland

-Under the Climate Solutions Now Act that passed into law in 2022, an even more ambitious target has been established at 60%.
+Climate Solutions Now Act (CSNA) that was passed into law in 2022, an even more ambitious emissions reduction target has been established at 60%.
 The Commission is now charged with developing proposals that allow the state to reach that target by 2031, and “net zero" by 2045.
-Since any proposals are likely to provide a cumulative, rather than immediate, impact on emissions, the changes will need to be implemented well before that deadline.
+The CSNA is arguably the most ambitious climate change law adopted by any state in the country.
+Since any proposals are likely to provide a cumulative, rather than immediate, impact on emissions, the changes will need to be implemented well before the target deadlines.

-Each of the four new working groups is required to have members of the Senate and House, cabinet level officers (or their designees) as well as numerous representatives of industry and environmental groups.
-Combined, the new working groups add 66 appointed positions to the 85 current positions on the pre-existing groups.
+Each of the four new working groups is required to have members of the Senate and House, cabinet-level officers (or their designees) as well as numerous representatives of industry and environmental groups.
+Combined, the new working groups add 66 appointed positions to the 85 current positions in the pre-existing groups.

 The Four new working groups the Climate Solutions Now Act added are:

-The largest of the new working groups, the Just Transition group, focuses on transitioning workers in fossil fuel industries to employment opportunities in a clean energy economy.
-Most of the members are from labor organizations or impacted industries.
+The Just Transition group will focus on transitioning workers in fossil fuel industries to employment opportunities in a clean energy economy.
+Most of the members will be appointed from labor organizations or impacted industries.

 The Energy Industry Revitalization group will focus on the possible impacts to small businesses and potential facility closures as the result of climate change policies.

-The Energy Resilience group is primarily composed of representatives of electric energy companies and will focus on energy infrastructure improvements, transmission efficiency and battery backups.
+The Energy Resilience group will primarily be composed of representatives of electric energy companies and will focus on energy infrastructure improvements, transmission efficiency and battery backups.